Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 For this specification, the following encodings have been evaluated:

 * Static encoding
-  This allows a minimal number of bytes and requires a minimal amount of parsing, since format and order of the message fields is specified exactly.
+  This allows a minimal number of bytes and requires a minimal amount of parsing, since the format and order of the message fields is specified exactly.
   However, this encoding severely affects the extensibility, unless a specific extension format is used.
-  This specification also has optional fields in some message types, so this would also have to be addressed.
+  The specification of this protoco of this protocoll also has optional fields in some message types, so this would also have to be addressed.
 * CBOR with static fields (e.g. Array)
   This approach has a slightly higher number of bytes than the static encoding, but allows for an easier extensibility.
   The required fields can be specified, so the order of the protocol field is static and a parser has minimal effort to parse the protocol fields.